aliveevie/dEducation/README.md

-# MetaMask Gaia DTK Starter
+# Decentralized Education Platform with MetaMask & Gaia

 ## 🌟 Overview

-The MetaMask Gaia DTK Starter is a powerful Next.js template that seamlessly integrates Gaia's advanced capabilities with MetaMask's Develegation Toolkit (DTK).
-This project allows developers to build sophisticated blockchain applications with AI-enhanced functionalities while leveraging MetaMask's secure wallet infrastructure.
+The Decentralized Education Platform is a comprehensive learning system built on Web3 technologies that seamlessly integrates Gaia's advanced AI capabilities with MetaMask's Delegation Toolkit (DTK).
+This platform enables users to access educational content about blockchain, Web3, and cryptocurrency while leveraging the security and ownership benefits of decentralized technologies.

 ![Gaia Delegation Toolkit Gif](./gaia-dtk-2.gif)